razh/backbone.flashback/README.md

 `end()`
 ---
-Stops tracking the target and saves the current state of the target if any changes were made since `begin()` was called.
+Stops tracking the `target` and saves its current state if any changes were made to `target` since `begin()` was called.

 `save(target)`
 ---

-Saves a snapshot of the current state of the target and deletes all states stored in the redo stack.
+Saves a snapshot of the current state of the `target` and deletes all states stored in the redo stack.

 `undo()`
 ---